-- A data subject's right to privacy shall be respected and protected by law - The collection and publication of personal information must only occur with the consent of the data subject, unless this is being undertaken as part of obligations stipulated by law - Any form of electronic information of a data subject must be protected and kept confidential; the control of this communication may only take place in circumstances stipulated by law and subject to a decision issued by an authorised State body
+• A data subject's right to privacy shall be respected and protected by law

+• The collection and publication of personal information must only occur with the consent of the data subject, unless this is being undertaken as part of obligations stipulated by law

+• Any form of electronic information of a data subject must be protected and kept confidential; the control of this communication may only take place in circumstances stipulated by law and subject to a decision issued by an authorised State bodu
-- Anyone collecting, processing and using the personal data of a data subject in a network environment must obtain consent from the data subject, unless otherwise stipulated by law - The data subject must be notified of the form, scope, place and purpose of the collection, processing and use of his or her personal data - The data must only be stored and used for a certain period, either as stipulated by law or per the agreement between the two parties - The data collector must take the necessary measures to ensure that the personal data is not lost, stolen, disclosed, modified or destroyed - Necessary measures must be taken to update or amend personal data if it is inaccurate - Data can only be transferred to a third party where the data subject provides his consent.

-There is no official body in Vietnam regulating the use of personal data.
+• Anyone collecting, processing and using the personal data of a data subject in a network environment must obtain consent from the data subject, unless otherwise stipulated by law

+- The data subject must be notified of the form, scope, place and purpose of the collection, processing and use of his or her personal data - The data must only be stored and used for a certain period, either as stipulated by law or per the agreement between the two parties - The data collector must take the necessary measures to ensure that the personal data is not lost, stolen, disclosed, modified or destroued - Necessary measures must be taken to update or amend transfer. personal data if it is inaccurate - Residents receiving foreign currency income from • Data can only be transferred to a third party where the goods and services exported, or other non-resident data subject provides his consent. sources in foreign countries, must transfer such income There is no official body in Vietnam regulating the use to foreign currency accounts opened with authorised credit establishments in Vietnam.
+This should be done in accordance with payment time-limits of contracts or payment vouchers. - of personal data.
 Accordingly, there is no notification or registration scheme for the collection, processing or disclosure of personal data.
 There is also no legal requirement to appoint a data protection officer.

-Any person or business that fails to uphold necessary measures to ensure the safety of personal information may be liable to an administrative fine of between VND 20 million and VND 30 million (US\$ 900-1400).
+Organisations receiving foreign currency from money Any person or business that fails to uphold necessary transfers, must transfer such currency to foreign currency measures to ensure the safety of personal information may accounts opened with authorised banks or sell it to be liable to an authorised banks.

+administrative fine of between VND 20 million and VND 30 million (US\$ 900-1400).